Why do I have a Metallic Taste in my Mouth during Strenuous Exercise?

 Anyway, one of the guys I ran with obviously had done more hill training and took off like a rabbit up the side of the mountain headed to the top.
 I tucked in behind but I tell you what, it was a rough 1.75 miles to the top.
 There was some major league sucking wind going on from my end.

 When we all three made it to the top I swear my heart was going to burst out of my chest and flop around on the ground before expiring.
-The interesting thing was it totally tasted like I had been sucking on the bumper of a Buick or something because I had a metallic taste in my mouth as I stood in the breeze catching my breath.
+The interesting thing was it totally tasted like I had been sucking on the bumper of a Buick or something because I had a bad taste in my mouth – best described as the taste of metal – as I stood in the breeze catching my breath.

 I asked a couple of people I knew if they had ever “tasted metal” before during a hard workout.
 Some said yes others said no. Turns out that those who said no often clarified they had “tasted blood” during a hard workout.
 Interesting…